Office of Federal Contract Compliance Programs (OFCCP), ESA, Labor.

 The current regulations require Federal Government nonconstruction contractors and subcontractors with 50 or more employees and a contract of $50,000 or more to prepare and implement a written AAP for each of their establishments.
 The basic elements of the AAP are discussed in more detail in the Section-by-Section Analysis which follows, but an overview is provided here for ease of understanding.

 Under the current regulations, the written AAP must contain several elements.
 One element of the AAP is a “workforce analysis,” which essentially is a snapshot of all employment at the establishment.
 The snapshot shows all the job titles, arranged by department or other organizational unit, and reveals the number of employees in each job by gender, race, and ethnicity.
-Examination of the employment patterns documented in the workforce analysis is intended to alert the contractor to potential problems of discrimination and inadequate affirmative action.
+Examination of the employment patterns documented in the workforce analysis is intended to Start Printed Page 26089alert the contractor to potential problems of discrimination and inadequate affirmative action.

 The current written AAP also must contain a multi-step analysis to identify whether minorities or women are being employed at a rate that would be expected based upon their availability for employment.
 This analysis is focused on contractor-defined “job groups,” which consist of one or a group of jobs that are similar in content, wage rates, and opportunities.
 The contractor utilizes census and other available demographic data to conduct a prescribed “eight factor analysis,” to calculate the number of qualified women and minorities that should be available in the labor market to work in each job group.
 The contractor then compares the number of minorities and women it actually employs in each job group against the calculated “availability” for that group to determine whether minorities and women are being employed at a rate reasonably expected given their availability to work in those jobs.
 If so, the analysis is concluded.
 If women and minorities are being employed at a rate lower than reasonably would be expected given their availability to work in those jobs, the contractor determines that “underutilization” exists.
 Underutilization means that the representation of minorities or women in a specific job group is less than reasonably would be expected given the availability of candidates.